MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/04-CreateFirstImage.md

 This builds an FFU file with your basic image at **C:\IoT-ADK-AddonKit\Build\< arch >\ProductA\Test**.

 ## Commands Used
+Following is the list of commands used in order. *Please keep in mind that you only need to set **OEM Name** once*.
       set OEM_NAME=Fabrikam
       installoemcerts
       buildpkg all